Dog Owner or Dog Parent?

 - Not animated or energetic; dull.

 - Belonging to the class of nouns that stand for nonliving things: The word car is inanimate; the word dog is animate.
-(Emphasis is mine)

 “Prejudices are what fools use for reason” – Voltaire

 “Power is of two kinds.
 One is obtained by the fear of punishment and the other by acts of love.
-Power based on love is a thousand times more effective and permanent then the one derived from fear of punishment.” – Mahatma Gandhi
+Power based on love is a thousand times more effective and permanent than the one derived from fear of punishment.” – Mahatma Gandhi

-Contrary to the misguided ignorant law, things are property, and beings are not.
+Contrary to the misguided, ignorant law, things are property, and beings are not.
 Even a blind man can see and feel this, why can’t our judicial system (yet)?

 Paul Farmer summed it up with, “The idea that some lives matter less is the root of all that’s wrong with the world.”